Literary Scout

 I'm an English major in college and I'm very interested in going into publishing.
 I recently learned about literary scouting and I was just hoping I could learn a little more about it, see if it's something I'd like to pursue

-Asked by Hazel about 11 years ago
+Asked by Hazel over 11 years ago

 Do you have a specific question?